Thorbjörn Fälldin: Social policy

 In 1980, Fälldin was asked for his opinion about women being granted abortion rights in the previous half decade.
 He stated that he would have preferred a more restrictive abortion law, with exceptions for rape and threats to the mother's life.
 However, the government did not introduce such a law and Fälldin did not push for it.
 Nevertheless, the statement resulted in protests due to fears of threats to the existing law.

 Foreign policy

 Sweden's relations with the United States had deteriorated during Palme's premiership due to his criticism of the Vietnam War.
-The U.S. viewed Fälldin as more pro-American due to him producing less anti-American rhetoric.
+The U.S. viewed Fälldin as more pro-American due to his less anti-American rhetoric.
 However, his actual policy did not adopt a strong pro-American shift, and he soon reiterated the government's commitment to Swedish neutrality.

 Fälldin was critical of the European Community (EC), and did not assign a high priority to relations with the organization.
 He did not want Sweden to form closer ties with the EC, a policy which would be sharply reversed by the Social Democrats in the 1980s.
 Fälldin attended the North–South Summit in October of 1981.